 Once the calculation is finalized based on these and other factors, the employee and his or her attorney will negotiate a settlement with the insurance company.
-Once a settlement is reached, a judge will formalize it.
+Once a settlement is reached, a judge will formalize it, but how much you keep is dependent upon a number of factors.
 It is important to know that settlements could take weeks or even months to finalize.
 During this time, it is crucial that you know what your rights are in terms of returning to work.
 If you are unable to reach a settlement, the case will be headed to court.

 The biggest difference in damages between a personal injury lawsuit (a third-party lawsuit) and a workers' compensation case is that you are not entitled to receive benefits for pain and suffering in a workers' comp case.
 In a personal injury claim, you are entitled to recover all of the damages that you have sustained such as lost earnings, lost earning capacity, all past and future medical expenses, permanent injuries, disabilities, etc.

 In a workers' compensation case, you cannot receive benefits for pain and suffering.
 These are generally known as non-economic damages because they are not precisely quantifiable.
 These are also damages that could be challenging to calculate.
 This portion of the work injury settlement is meant to compensate injured workers for the physical pain and emotional distress they endure in the aftermath of the on-the-job accident.

 Workers' compensation benefits don't look at whether or not an employee was at fault for a work-related injury that he or she suffered.
 Workers' compensation laws require employers to provide these benefits regardless of who was at fault.
 A personal injury lawsuit in a work injury case is usually filed against a third party – someone other than an employer – who caused the accident and resulting injuries.